Kimberley Cranbrook entertainment guide - BC Local News

 Fisher Peak Winter Ale concert series 2019

 Brought to you by Key City Theatre and Fisher Peak performing Artists Society.
-Tickets $27.50 and $25.00 for members’ for the remaining 4 in the series.
+Tickets $27.50 and $25.00 for members’ for the remaining four in the series.
+Showtimes 7:30 pm. • March 27: The Slocan Ramblers (with opening act Connor Foote) • April 17: Holly Hyatt Band (Pyper Standing) • May 14: The Lovebullies (The Hurricanes)

 Latin Dance Nights